-is a run and gun platformer developed by SunSoft
+Journey to Silius is a run and gun platformer developed by SunSoft for the NES.

 As Jay is getting ready to leave Earth and join his father, the entire colony suddenly explodes.
 A few days later, Jay finds a floppy disk in his fathers home containing plans for the colony, and a message from his father telling Jay that if terrorists should destroy the colony, he should finish what his father started.
 When Jay sees this, he heads out to the colony to seek revenge on his fathers death.

-- Shotgun - You also start with this gun, but it has limited ammo.
+- Shotgun - Another gun that the player starts the game with, but has limited ammo.
 It fires three bullets at the same time which spreads out after being fired.

 - Machine Gun - Acquired at the end of level one.
 It has a rapid fire that lets you keep the fire button pressed.
 It is about as powerful as the handgun but is a lot faster.